-The preparations of Advent are past, now is the time for rejoicing, and our baby Savior deserves more than one day, don't you think?
-Traditionally the Church has celebrated the birth of Jesus through at least the Epiphany on January 6.
-But the season of Epiphany, which begins on the Eve of the Epiphany, is not over until the end of the

-Octave of Epiphany, which lasts for eight days, so not until January 13.
+The preparations of Advent are past, now is the time for rejoicing and our baby Savior deserves more than one day don't you think?
+Holy Mother Church thinks so; traditionally the Church has celebrated the birth of Jesus through at least the Epiphany on January 6.
+But the season of Epiphany, which begins on the Eve of the Epiphany, is not over until the end of the Octave of Epiphany, which lasts for eight days, so not until the 13th.
+And the season of Christmas actually runs all the way through to February 2, the Feast of the Purification or Candlemas Day.

-The time is at hand.
-Continue to prepare the way of the Lord!
+The time is at hand; continue to prepare the way of the Lord!